 Is it just us, or do the holidays seem to creep up before you expect them every year?
-Before you know it, it's time to start thinking about decor, gifts, and holiday cards.
-If you're a portrait or family photographer, it's also time to book those family holiday photos.
+Before you know it, it’s time to start thinking about decor, gifts, and holiday cards.
+If you’re a portrait or family photographer, it’s also time to book those family holiday photos.
 This is a great time of year to create tons of new content for your online portfolio, make money, and land clients that can become lifelong returning customers and a great source of new referrals to your photography business.
 In fact, these types of themed photography sessions have been a popular photography trend for families, friends, and just about anyone to partake in.

 When it comes to making sure each holiday photoshoot goes as smoothly as possible, having a catalog of Christmas picture ideas in mind that you can share with your clients in advance of the shoot is helpful.
 It’s also handy to have a list of picture and pose ideas on set, since you can prompt your subjects in different ways and give them tons of different image styles to choose from.